About this listing

 If you let me know what things you hope to do, I can help you get discount tickets, restaurant coupons, free tours, etc.

-Before you come, you might also like to check out (website hidden), (website hidden), Groupon, Playbill, Theatermania, Time Out NY, etc., depending on your interests.
-Also try (website hidden)
+Before you come, you might also like to check out (URL HIDDEN) (URL HIDDEN) Groupon, Playbill, Theatermania, Time Out NY, etc., depending on your interests.
+Also try (URL HIDDEN)

 DIRECTIONS: Pay $3 cash on the Boulevard East bus that leaves from in front of the Burger King on 42nd Street right across from Port Authority (between 8th and 9th Aves, closer to 8th Ave) Just ask, "Boulevard East?" and someone will show you the right bus and collect your fare.

-Yell "First stop please" or "Hess gas station, please" after you come out of the Lincoln Tunnel.
+Yell "First stop please" after you come out of the Lincoln Tunnel.

 Take your ticket to the gate and board whichever bus comes first; it doesn't matter if its number doesn't match the number on your ticket.
 Ask the driver "Boulevard East?" just to make sure you are on a Blvd East local bus.